mzur/webdev/lesson-5/README.md

 Laravel is an "enterprise-level" PHP web application framework.
 The term "enterprise" is not always used with a positive meaning in the context of software (since you don't need complicated solutions for simple problems).
 But the way Laravel works makes it suitable for applications that are deployed on a large scale while still being approachable by newcomers.
 You don't need to understand all the details at first and you can trust that the framework does the right thing by default.
 This is particularly important for web applications, as there are lots of things that can be done wrong when it comes to security.

 Developing with a framework such as Laravel is like playing a good game: it's easy to start but hard to master.
 Because of the nature of a web application and the many features that Laravel provides, it's impossible to understand everything in-depth when you are a beginner.
 But the good thing is that you don't need to understand everything in-depth to start getting productive.
-And that's wat we are going to do here, too.
+And that's what we are going to do here, too.
 The [Laravel documentation](https://laravel.com/docs) is an excellent resource but you should not read past "The Basics" before you start developing.
 Everything else can be looked up afterwards when you need a particular feature during development.

 Now we will start to set up a new Laravel project and the basic user interface scaffolding that you can get without having to implement anything yourself.
 Then we will recreate [lesson 2](/lesson-2) and [lesson 3](/lesson-3) using Laravel and Vue.js so you can see the differences and benefits of these frameworks to the vanilla approach.